Kile-Asmussen/lord-of-the-ring/timeline.md

 In one terrible night, they infiltrated Leyndell and the house of Godwyn.
 It was Praetor Rykard who let them in the door, and stood guard, should Maliketh return.
 Godwyn was put to the blade, becoming the first of the demigods to die.

-But Ranni was clever in the ways of the Primeval Current and the Moon, and mastered soul magic.
+But Ranni was clever in the ways of the Primeval Current and the Moon, and mastered the matter of the soul.
 She had split destined death among the black blades so the assassins held only the half that destroys the soul.
 She kept the blade that kills the body.

 While Godwyn's flesh had the cursemark of death carved into him, and his soul was forever lost, Ranni carved the counterpart into her own flesh to rid her being of the influence of the Greater Will which she so resented.
 Her soul found refuge in a doll she had crafted in the image of her recently diseased teacher in the arts of sorcery.
-Her reasons to do so are mysterious to this day --- perhaps sentiment, perhaps homage, perhaps Ranni and her teacher were lovers.
+Her reasons to do so are mysterious to this day --- perhaps sentiment, perhaps homage, perhaps a gesture love.

-During the escape from Leyndell, the Black Knife Assasins took many losses, in particular the daughter of the leader, Tische, sacrificed herself to save her mother.
+During the escape from Leyndell, Maliketh fell upon them and the traitorous Rykard did naught to hold him off now that the work was done.
+The Black Knife Assasins took many losses, in particular the daughter of the ringleader, Tische, sacrificed herself to save her mother.

 The mantle of rulership returned to Radagon.

-## The Shattering
+## The Ringbreak

 The loss of her most-treasured son plunged Marika into despair.

-She knew then that her interpretation of the Greater Will had been lacking, and that the Golden Order was anathema --- whether she was right in this judgment is debated.
+She knew then at once in her heart of hearts that her interpretation of the Greater Will had been lacking, and that the Golden Order was anathema --- whether she was right in this judgment is debated.

-Marika also knew that what she did next would cause the world to fall into disarray, so her penultimate act of aberrance was to pluck the Rune of War from the Elden Ring, and secrete it away somewhere safe.
+Marika also knew that what she did next would cause the world to fall into disarray, so her penultimate act of aberrance was to pluck the Rune of War from the Elden Ring, and secret it away somewhere safe.

 Then she took up her hammer and shattered the Elden Ring entire.

 Radagon grew fiercely angry with her.
 With her claim to Queendom now broken, by his authority as Elden Lord, he banished her from the capital, and labored tirelessly to repair the Elden Ring --- to no avail.
 The Great Runes had been scattered across the land, and without their structure there was nothing to hold together the small runes.
 For seven days and nights, he toiled with his hammer at an anvil of gold.

 But no amount of soldiers and mortal lawmen can keep a God truly away.
-Marika retreated to her and her former husband's manor, plotting and planning.
+Marika retreated to her manor, plotting and planning.
 Then on the eighth day she returned and entered the Erdtree.

 Facing Radagon, her husband and other half, her doubts, her mortality, her counterpart in every way, she hesitated.
 And for that, Radagon plunged his crimson spear through her breast.
 In return she reunited with him, the two becoming a single being, once more.

 And she bode the Erdtree to swallow her.

-## The Shattering War
+## The Shattering

+The Great Runes fell upon the lands between, and despite Marika's precaution of hiding away the Rune of War, the land descended into caos as had never been seen since the Empyreans vyed for the Elden Ring in ages past.

+None was spared the risk of coming upon a shard of the Ring and dooming themselves to misery and strife.
+Some came into in the hands of commoners and left entire settlements in flames as the good folk of the land fell upon one another with knife and hoe and ax.

+Those already strong in the ways of battle fared better.
+It was soon that all of Marika's line had each obtained for themselves a great rune, oft taking from the less fortunate and paying with steel.

+Radahn gathered his Redmane knights in Caelid and began his march upon the battlefield.
+He met Godefroy in the field and the King of Limgrave was slain along with three of his four sons.
+The craven Godrick escaped with his father's bounty and laid siege to Stormveil for a season.
+When the city proved unassailable, Radahn marched onwards into Liurnia.

+He brokered a peace with his sister to gain passage through his homeland, though the pass of Dectus to finally enter Altus.
+Here he swept aside Rykard's token resistance forces and advanced directly to the heart of the Golden Order, the royal city of Leyndell.

+Here the Redmanes met their match in the Leyndell forces, and as Radahn rode into battle wielding his greatbow to take down the Leyndell captainry and lead his men to victory against a disorganized enemy, he was struck down by his eldest living brother, Morgott.

+Dressed not in armor but in rags, and wielding naught but a cane of iron wood and a blades of holy light.